 I want it in the small cracks at the joint.
 Not in the pores adjacent to the joint.
 The tape allows me total control of the putty.

+Finishing guru Bernie Bottens focuses on versatility in finishing and coating to help you venture into new markets and grow business.
 Register now.
 We'll remind you when the webcast goes live December 5, 2012.

 The pictures are taken after I have allowed the putty to dry and I have removed the ¾” tape.
 My next step will be to get my detail sander out and sand the ends of each rail to remove any imperfections where one piece butts up against the next.